Code-Institute-Submissions/Lost-Space-Engineer/README.md

 - __Health__
     - Currently there is no health in the game.
 I want to add this in conjunction with enermies as they will be able to inflict damage to the player.

+- __Colour__
+    - Currently the text adventure game is the default colours.
+I would like to add some colour to messages and warnings throughout the game.

 ## Technologies Used